m3steele/xm-labs-PostMan-APIs/README.md

 # Files

-[Download the Postman Collection](xMatters-Rest-API.postman_collection.json) After unziping, this file can be imported into postman to give you access to all api resources in xMatters as of May 3 / 2018.
+[Download the Postman Collection](xMatters-Rest-API.postman_collection.json) This file can be imported into postman to give you access to all api resources in xMatters as of May 3 / 2018.

 **Runner Data Import Example Files**
 * [postman-Groups.csv](postman-Groups.csv) - Example data file to use with Postman Runner (Create Groups) for making a large number of api requests automatically.